-- (4) For subsection (3), the notice must state- - (a) the name and address of the visitable site; and - (b) that a restrictive practice approval has been given in relation to the visitable site. - (5) A relevant service provider that has given a notice under subsection (3) must, within the period mentioned in subsection (6), give notice to the public guardian if all limited restrictive practice approval means a restrictive practice approval other than-
+- (4) For subsection (3), the notice must state- - (a) the name and address of the visitable site; and - (b) that a restrictive practice approval has been given in relation to the visitable site. - (5) A relevant service provider that has given a notice under subsection (3) must, within the period mentioned in subsection (6), give notice to the public guardian if all restrictive practice approvals relating to the visitable site stop having effect.

-- restrictive practice approvals relating to the visitable site stop having effect. - (6) For subsections (2) and (5), the notice must be given within 21 days after the event mentioned in the subsection happens. - (7) In this section-
+- (6) For subsections (2) and (5), the notice must be given within 21 days after the event mentioned in the subsection happens. - (7) In this section-